I am done with self development…you declare to the world at large!

 I know what’s standing in the way of your structured self development.
 I know what’s the greatest barrier to your self development.

-Helping people to develop themselves and build their self-esteem is part of what I do for a living and from person to person, male or female, young or old, the #1 barrier is the same.
+You see, helping people to develop themselves and build their self-esteem is part of what I do for a living.
+And from person to person, male or female, young or old, the #1 barrier to self development is the same.

 Perhaps the best way to answer that question is to look at what’s NOT holding you back.